macder/medusa-fulfillment-shippo/README.md

 Supports returns, exchanges, and claims.

-### Implement the details your own way
+**Implement the details your own way**

 [Methods and wrappers](#api-reference) that simplify interfacing, consuming, and integrating shippo's api with medusa.

-Access data from actions by [subscribing to events](https://docs.medusajs.com/advanced/backend/subscribers/create-subscriber).
+Actions that produce data emit [events](#events).
 The plugin does not make assumptions or save data arbitrarily, it passes it through the eventbus instead.
+Access payloads to perform additional operations by [subscribing to events](https://docs.medusajs.com/advanced/backend/subscribers/create-subscriber).

 ## Table of Contents